ARTHUR ROMILLY FEDDEN 1875-1939

 Watercolourist, writer, fly fisherman and gourmet

-Watercolour used in a fluid manner “the wet brush method” distinguishes Romilly’s watercolours and made him a respected teacher and artist.
+Watercolour used fluidly, “the wet brush method”, distinguishes Romilly’s watercolours and made him a respected teacher and artist.
 Romilly was tall with a commanding presence, wry humour, a slight stutter and great charm.
-One of his contemporaries during the war described him as “a gentle, civilized man”.
+One of his contemporaries during the war described him as “a gentle, civilised man”.
 He was a curious traveller and a skilled dry fly fisherman, knowledgeable about food and wine, convivial and a generous host.

 Romilly Fedden was born in Gloucestershire, one of 3 sons of Henry Fedden JP, a Bristol foreign and colonial broker and philanthropist.
 Romilly’s younger brother Roy (later Sir Roy Fedden) became a distinguished aviation engine designer.